-Corresponds to the sum of the following balance sheet items: "Financial assets at fair value through other comprehensive income - Loans and advances," plus "Financial assets at amortized cost - debt securities," plus "Financial assets at amortized cost - loans and advances," excluding "Other balances receivable," "Loans and advances - Credit institutions," as set out in Note 9 of the Chapter "Notes to the Consolidated Financial Statements," and in Note 8 of the Chapter "Notes to the Separate Financial Statements."
+Corresponds to the sum of the following balance sheet items: "Financial assets at fair value through other comprehensive income - Loans and advances," plus "Financial assets at amortized cost - debt securities," plus "Financial assets at amortized cost - Loans and advances," excluding "Other balances receivable," and "Loans and advances - Credit institutions," as set out in Note 9 of the Chapter "Notes to the Consolidated Financial Statements."
 Amounts before impairments.